jinsenglin/allegro/README.md

 See `examples/1/main.cpp`

+Press `Build and then run the current scheme`

+You should see a window filled with purple color.

+# Final Project

+Delete file `main.cpp` [ Move to Trash ]

+Delete file `main.hpp` [ Move to Trash ]

+Find `allegro-exercise`

+Right click, then choose `Add Files to "allegro-exercise"`

+Navigate to `Allegro-5/template/code/`, then select all files

-Pree `Build and then run the current scheme`
+Press `Build and then run the current scheme`

+You should see a game window with background music.